-This Second Program Year Annual Action Plan outlines the activities which will be undertaken during the 2024 program year, beginning July 1, 2024 and ending June 30, 2025 using federal funds allocated to the Tulsa County HOME Consortium and the Tulsa County CDBG Urban County Entitlement program.
-Programs and activities described in this Action Plan will principally benefit low and moderate income populations of the service areas.
-In Program Year 2024 (Second Program Year of the Five-Year Consolidated Plan), the HOME Consortium will provide an affordable housing project that will provide energy efficient improvements to an elderly congregate apartment building serving 40 low to moderate income seniors over 62 years of age.
-Program Year 2024 is the Seventeenth year for the Tulsa County Community Development Block Grant Urban County.
+This Third Program Year Annual Action Plan outlines the activities which will be undertaken during the 2025 program year, beginning July 1, 2025 and ending June 30, 2026 using federal funds allocated to the Tulsa County HOME Consortium and the Tulsa County CDBG Urban County Entitlement program.
+Programs and activities described in this Action Plan will principally benefit low- and moderate-income populations of the service areas.
+In Program Year 2025 (Third Program Year of the Five-Year Consolidated Plan), the HOME Consortium will provide an affordable housing project TBD.
+Program Year 2025 is the Eighteenth year for the Tulsa County Community Development Block Grant Urban County.
 Unincorporated Tulsa County and ten Tulsa County incorporated places, which includes the City of Sapulpa (whose city limits include a portion of Tulsa County) participate as members of the Tulsa County CDBG Urban County Program.
 The City of Broken Arrow, formerly a CDBG Entitlement city relinquished its status as an entitlement in order to join the Urban County.
 The City of Tulsa is not a member.